Experimental statistics

 The goal of the skills forecast is to highlight developments in the labor market regarding the education of the workforce.
 It specifically aims to shed light on the imbalances between the supply and demand of labor across different education categories.

-Statistics Iceland publishes a new skills forecast for the labor market 2023-2038.
-The forecast provides information on the expected development of labor supply and demand by education categories and industries.
+Statistics Iceland publishes a new skills forecast for the labour market 2025-2040.
+The forecast provides information on the expected development of labour supply and demand by education categories and industries.
 The forecast is presented as numerical data.
-In addtion, graphical presentation of the forecast will be published by the end of the summer.
+In addition, graphical presentation of the forecast will be published by the end of the summer.

 Statistics